dildeolupbiten/QSnake/README.md

 ##### 1.2.1.
 Direction state

 The `direction state` is a one-dimensional array representing the types of collisions for each action type.
+The collision types could be encoded differently.
+The important thing here is to distinguish between collision types and assign a number to each collision type in terms of the consequences of the actions.

    | Directions | No collision | Target collision | Body Collision | Wall Collision |
    |------------|--------------|------------------|----------------|----------------|